ForgeFlow/ao-odoo/ao_stock/README.rst

 * Able to access picking from stock move form view.
 * Change generic PG/XXXXX for route name on origin due to module procurement_auto_create_group
+* Stock Request Kanban -> Change the paper format to letter.

 Credits
 =======